tatumdale/Aeroclub-Member-Platform/README.md

 **Mision**

-The mission is to modernise Aeroclub operations through a scalable, member-first digital platform that reduces administrative overhead, improves volunteer engagement, and enables data-driven decision making.
+Our mission is to modernise Aeroclub operations through a scalable, member-first digital platform that reduces administrative overhead, improves volunteer engagement, and enables data-driven decision making.

 ## Core Principles